Best Handyman Software for 2026 (Solo Operators to Small Crews)

 Best for: Solo operators on iPhone who want minimal complexity

-ServiceM8 is an Australian-built FSM app with a genuinely mobile-first design — it was built for the phone, not ported to it.
+ServiceM8 is an Australian-built app with a genuinely mobile-first design.
+It was built for the phone, not adapted to it.
 The job card system is visual and fast.
 You can attach photos, create checklists, collect signatures, and invoice from the same screen.

-Pricing (as of 2026): ServiceM8 uses a pay-per-job model rather than a flat monthly fee.
+Pricing (as of 2026): ServiceM8 charges by job count, not a flat monthly fee.

-For a solo handyman doing 20–30 jobs a month, the Growing plan is the relevant tier.
-The per-job model is honest — you pay for what you use — but it can sting during busy months.
+For solo handymen doing 20–30 jobs a month, the Growing plan is the right tier.
+The per-job model is honest — you pay for what you use.
+But busy months can sting.

-Quote-to-invoice speed: Fast.
-ServiceM8’s quoting is simpler than Jobber’s, which is a feature, not a limitation.
+Quote-to-invoice speed: Very fast.
+ServiceM8’s quoting is simpler than Jobber’s, which is a plus, not a minus.
 You can send a quote via text or email link in under two minutes on-site.

-Platform note: ServiceM8 is iOS-only for the main app (Android users get a limited companion app).
-If your crew runs Android, this is a dealbreaker.
+Platform note: ServiceM8 is iOS-only for the main app.
+Android users get a limited companion app.
+If your crew uses Android, skip this.

 Skeptic’s note: ServiceM8’s scheduling and dispatch tools are basic.
-For a solo operator, that’s fine.
-For a 3-person crew with overlapping jobs, you’ll feel the limitation quickly.
+Solo?
+You’re fine.
+A 3-person crew with overlapping jobs?
+You’ll hit the limits fast.

 Workiz